RadeDevOne/1_parrot/README.md

 "ts-node": "ts-node --compiler-options \"{\\\"module\\\":\\\"commonjs\\\"}\""
 ```

+WE DID THIS SO WE CAN USE ESM IMPORTS IN A FILE WE ARE GOING TO EED FROM

 AND WE WILL WE WILL ADD THIS IN SAME FILE (`package.json`)

 WE ARE NOT ADDING THIS AS A SCRIPT, I'M JUST PUTTING IN TOP LEVEL IN `package.json` FILE